Welcome to the Monarch Nation!

-Recipients of graduate assistantships requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
+- Recipients of ODU graduate assistantships requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
 Additionally, non-native English speakers must take the SPEAK test.
-Contact your graduate program director for GTAI and SPEAK test registration.
+Your department sponsor/mentor will advise if the GTAI and SPEAK test registration is required.

 - All visa documentation (I-20/DS-2019/proof of status)

 - SEVIS I-901 fee payment receipt (F-1/J-1 visas only)